in-person in west asheville · virtual across NC

 this is a space that's

-• anti-ableist — your nervous system, your pace, honored without question
+• anti-ableist: your nervous system, your pace, honored without question

-• antiracist — race, culture, and systems of oppression are part of the picture
+• antiracist: race, culture, and systems of oppression are part of the picture

-• queer-affirming — all identities welcome, built around who you actually are
+• queer-affirming: all identities welcome, built around who you actually are

-• neurodivergent-affirming — zero fixing, all affirmation
+• neurodivergent-affirming: zero fixing, all affirmation

-• systems-aware — your context is never separated from your healing
+• systems-aware: your context is never separated from your healing

-what people come here to work on
+what brings people here

 getting started